Skip to main content

 (a) Access to advice, mentoring and guidance from leading UK consultant surgeons and senior surgical trainees/ registrars.

-Mentors participating in this pilot will have an opportunity to:
+Mentors participating in this pilot had an opportunity to:

 (c) Develop their mentoring skills and experience.